Graph is a Natural Regularization: Revisiting Vector Quantization for Graph Representation Learning: Motivation

-\begin{proof} The proof can be found in Appendix B. \end{proof} \begin{remark} Theorem~\ref{thm:token_coassign_bound} provides a theoretical interpretation of the empirical trends observed in Figure~\ref{fig:property_vs_perplexity}.
-When node features exhibit low variance or the graphs become more densely connected, the computation trees of different nodes become increasingly similar.
-This structural and feature redundancy increases the probability of token co-assignment, contributing to imbalanced codeword assignments. \end{remark}

-\myparagraph{Self-Reinforcing Dynamics of Graph VQ} Given the higher probability of token co-assignments induced by graph data, we further analyze how the optimization dynamics of Graph VQ progressively amplifies imbalances and ultimately leads to collapse.
+\myparagraph{Optimization Dynamics} To complement the data-side diagnosis, we examine the optimization dynamics of deterministic VQ and show how hard assignment can create a positive feedback loop that drives codebook collapse.
 In Graph VQ, the codebook $\mathbf{C}$ is updated only through the vocabulary loss~\cite{zhu2024softassign}, i.e., the second term in Equation~\ref{eq: vqloss}.
 The update is denoted as:

-where $h_i$ is the embedding of node $v_i$, $\eta$ is the learning rate, and $\delta_k^\top \delta_k$ is the Kronecker delta matrix, defined as:
+where $\mathbf{h}_i$ is the embedding of node $v_i$, $\eta$ is the learning rate, and $\delta_k^\top \delta_k$ is the Kronecker delta matrix, defined as:

-This condition indicates that when the expectation $\mathbb{E}_{h_i}[\delta_k^\top \delta_k] = I,$ i.e., every token is selected with equal probability $\frac{1}{K}$, each codebook entry is updated during training.
-However, according to Theorem~\ref{thm:token_coassign_bound}, token assignments in graphs exhibit early imbalances.
-As a result, frequently selected codewords are more frequently updated and continuously pulled towards the distribution of the output of the GNN, i.e., $\mathbf{h}$.
+This condition indicates that if and only if when the expectation $\mathbb{E}_{\mathbf{h}_i}[\delta_k^\top \delta_k] = \mathbf{I},$ i.e., every token is selected with equal probability $\frac{1}{K}$, each codebook entry is updated during training.
+In practice, according to the codebook loss term in Equation~\ref{eq: vqloss}, selected codewords are updated and pulled towards the distribution of the output of the GNN, i.e., $\mathbf{h}_i$.
 On the other hand, the encoder outputs are simultaneously optimized towards the selected codewords via the commitment loss in Equation~\ref{eq: vqloss}.
-This hard assignment and bidirectional attraction form a self-reinforcing ``cocoon effect,'' which not only locks the encoder into preferring codewords, but also suppresses any possibility of unused codewords being reactivated.
+This hard assignment and bidirectional attraction form a self-reinforcing ``cocoon effect,'' which not only locks the encoder into preferring codewords, but also suppresses any possibility of unused codewords, specifically $(\mathbf{I} - \mathbb{E}_{\mathbf{h}_i} [ \delta_k^\top \delta_k ]) \mathbf{C}$, being reactivated.